rganeshphanindra/nba-team-dominance-sql-analysis/README.md

 - how performance evolves over time
 - which teams were truly dominant relative to their league context

-This is a **SQL-first project**.
-Python and Jupyter are used only for query execution and result visualization.
+Python and Jupyter are used for query execution and result visualization.
 All analytical logic, transformations, and metrics are implemented in SQL.

 ---

 ## Data Modeling Approach

-Rather than querying raw data directly, this project follows a **three-layer analytics architecture**:
+Rather than querying raw data directly, this project follows a three-layer analytics architecture:

 raw → staging → analytics

-yaml
-Copy code

 This mirrors real-world data engineering and analytics workflows used in production environments.